7 Card Stud Poker Basics

 When

-betting is for that round is complete each active
+betting is complete, each active

 player is then dealt a third card face up.
 In a limit game the betting